LyonsLab/PhytoOracle/README.md

     <img src="pics/PhytoOracle_logo.PNG" width="300" height="300" />
 <p>

 PhytoOracle is a scalable, distributed workflow manager for analyzing highthroughput phenotyping data.
-It is designed to process data from the [UA Gantry](https://youtu.be/da2gKRdMeXY), but can be adapted to work on data coming from other platforms.
+It is designed to process data from the [UArizona Gantry](https://youtu.be/da2gKRdMeXY), but it can be adapted to work for data from other platforms such as drones, indoor plant phenotyping platforms, and satellite imagery.

-PhytoOracle uses a master-worker framework for distributed computing (HPC, Cloud, etc.) and can run jobs on nearly all unix-like environments.
+PhytoOracle uses a master-worker framework for distributed computing (HPC, Cloud, etc.) and can run jobs on nearly all Unix environments.

 ## Documentation

-See detailed documentation [here](https://phytooracle.readthedocs.io) for instruction manuals.
+See our [detailed documentation](https://phytooracle.readthedocs.io) for instruction manuals and examples.

 ## Supported Sensors and Pipelines